cbmr-data/cbmr-data.github.io/esrum/source/tips/snakemake.rst

 -  Rules queued via Slurm are not necessarily terminate if you stop snakemake, meaning that you may have to terminate these yourself.
-See the :ref:`p_usage_slurm_basics` page for information about how to query and scancel running/queued jobs on Slurm.
+See the :ref:`p_usage_slurm_basics` page for information about how to query and cancel running/queued jobs on Slurm.

 Requesting CPUs
 ===============